RoryGoddard/RORGOD625_FTO2405_GroupA_RoryGoddard_JSL01/README.md

 # [JSL01] Submission: Syntax-Engine Interaction Challenge

-You will:
-1. Use the Starter Code Repo,
-2. Code your solution,
-3. Commit changes to your repo
-3. Submit GitHub Repo Link to LMS [JSL01] Submission Project Tab

 Imagine you are building a virtual pet adoption website, and you need to create a JavaScript function that checks if the user has entered valid pet adoption details.
 Write a function that takes a string as input and validates if it follows a specific syntax, such as starting with "pet_" followed by a combination of letters and numbers.
 If the input follows the syntax, return "Valid Syntax," otherwise, return "Invalid Syntax."

 ![alt text](jsl_01_final_result.gif)